 - Find somewhere comfortable, safe and ideally familiar for your pets during the move (babysitter, daycare, friend or family members).

 - Send out moving announcements to friends and family so they are aware of your new address and they can update their contact information.
+Make sure to include the date you’ll be available at the new address.

 - IMPORTANT Ultimate Moving Checklist To-Do: Change address for the following government benefits and services within 10 days of moving (the IRS can be done any time, and most people do it when they file their next tax return):